recomply-ai/self-host/README.md

 - Docker and Docker Compose installed on your system
 - Network access to Google Cloud's container registry (us-central1-docker.pkg.dev)
 - The `artifact-repository-key.json` file provided by recomply.ai team (necessary for pulling our private docker images)
-- GCP account for AI API access
+- GCP account for AI API access and screenshot storage for the web scraping agent

-## Setting up the GCP credentials for AI API access
+## Setting up the GCP credentials for AI API access & storage

 The recomply.ai system uses Google Cloud's Vertex AI to power its compliance screening and classification features.
+In addition we use Google Cloud's Cloud Storage to store screenshots for the web scraping agent.
-You'll need to set up a Google Cloud service account with appropriate permissions to access these AI services.
+You'll need to set up a Google Cloud service account with appropriate permissions to access these AI services and storage.

 #### Step 1: Create a Google Cloud Project (if you don't have one)